Measles: A Dangerous Illness: The letter

 The letter was issued in 1986, addressed to children and aimed at their parents.
 Despite his age at near 70 and still recovering from a recent illness, Dahl travelled to the Midlands Centre for Neurosurgery and Neurology in July to launch the measles vaccine letter.
 He told the press, radio and children that "I have great child power.
 I understand how a child's mind works - that's how I can help and influence".
 The words were carefully thought out, he told Solomon.
 He used "caught" or "got infected by" rather than "contracted", and he calculated the risks of side-effects based on information relayed by Smith.
 The letter was distributed to Sandwell's GPs, health visitors, school nurses and parents of small children.
 Other district health authorities also received the letter.
 Dahl put several drafts past Smith, one of which found in the Roald Dahl archives reads "please take this letter home and give it to your parents".
 Dahl subsequently requested Sandwell to assess the impact of the letter.
 Vaccination clinics were set up after school to meet the anticipated high demand.

-In the letter Dahl described his personal experience: "Olivia, my eldest daughter, caught measles when she was seven years old.
+In the letter Dahl described his experience: "Olivia, my eldest daughter, caught measles when she was seven years old.
 As the illness took its course, I can remember reading to her often in bed and not feeling particularly alarmed about it."
-She became disinterested in playing and within an hour was unconscious.
+She became uninterested in playing and within an hour was unconscious.
 "Within twelve hours she was dead" he wrote.
-Dahl explained that neither in 1962 nor in 1986, was there any cure for the disease, but "on the other hand, there is today something parents can do to make sure that this sort of tragedy does not happen to a child of theirs.
+Dahl explained that neither in 1962 nor in 1986, was there any cure for measles encephalitis, but "on the other hand, there is today something parents can do to make sure that this sort of tragedy does not happen to a child of theirs.
 They can insist that their child is immunised against measles."
-With reference to the possible serious side-effects of the vaccine, he claimed that they were so unlikely that, in his opinion, there was a far greater chance of dying by choking on a bar of chocolate, and that they were a far lower risk than the disease itself.
+With reference to the possible serious side-effects of the vaccine, he claimed that they were so unlikely that he reckoned there was a greater chance of dying by choking on a bar of chocolate, and that they were a far lower risk than the disease itself.

 Here in Britain, because so many parents refuse, either out of obstinacy or ignorance or fear, to allow their children to be immunised, we still have a hundred thousand cases of measles every year.
 Out of those, more than 10,000 will suffer side effects of one kind or another.
 At least 10,000 will develop ear or chest infections.
 About 20 will die.